hcederna/road-trip-optimization/README.md

 conda env create -f environment.yml
 ```

-This will install the necessary packages and may take some time to finish.
+This installs the necessary packages and may take some time to finish.
 Once the process is complete, run:

 ```
 conda info --env